ArtakG/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 1. On the **az10408vmss0-lb** blade, note the value of the **Public IP address** assigned to the frontend of the load balancer, open an new browser tab, and navigate to that IP address.

     >**Note**: Verify that the browser page displays the name of one of the instances of the Azure virtual machine scale set **az10408vmss0**.
+1. Take screenshot of output and upload to your **GitHub Account**.

 #### Task 7: Scale compute and storage for Azure virtual machine scale sets